Allscripts Leadership & Board of Directors

 Before joining Allscripts, she held various leadership roles at Infor Global Solutions, Georgia-Pacific, MedQuist and Radiant Systems.
 Leah graduated with honors from Auburn University with a bachelor’s degree in Accounting and is a licensed CPA in the state of Georgia.

-Tom Langan is a senior executive with extensive life sciences, payer and data & analytics experience.
-He has more 25 years of broad-based functional experience in sales, marketing, strategy and P&L management.
+Tom Langan is the President and Chief Commercial Officer.
+Tom has served as a senior executive bringing extensive life sciences, payer and data & analytics experience.
+He has more than 25 years of broad-based functional experience in sales, marketing, strategy and P&L management.

 Previously, Tom has held executive positions at Symphony Health Solutions and MediMedia where he managed their life sciences data, analytics and consulting business, market access and multi-channel marketing solutions.
 During his career, Tom has served as President, Chief Commercial Officer, SVP of Sales and various business development roles working with payers, employers and life sciences organizations.